The Bankrate promise

 The credit line on a small business line of credit can be quite high.
 Depending on your credit history and the company’s financial health, it can easily be $100,000 or more.

-The lender will assess the minimum monthly payment due, which may be calculated as a percentage of the outstanding balance or based on the interest.
-If a debt remains after the draw period ends, the lender will determine the installment payments necessary to repay it based on a term, such as three or five years.
+The lender will assess the minimum monthly payment due, which may be calculated as a percentage of the outstanding balance or based on the interest being charged.
+If a debt remains after the draw period ends, the lender will determine the installment payments necessary to repay it based on terms set forth in the initial agreement, such as three or five years.

-- Draw fee: Typically 1 percent to 2 percent of the amount you take out
+- This fee may be charged each time you make a withdrawal from the LOC, often at about 1 percent to 2 percent of the amount you take out

-- Interest: APRs vary dramatically, from as low as the prime rate plus a small percentage to almost 30 percent, with no interest-free grace period
+- APRs vary dramatically, from as low as the prime rate (plus a small percentage) to almost 30 percent, with no interest-free grace period

 How does a business credit card work?